Medicaid expansion means higher taxes

 According to a tally by Governing Magazine last year, 13 states have had to raise taxes, fees, or cut provider rates to fund their state portion of expansion costs.
 North Dakota cut payment rates to Medicaid providers.
 California passed a provider tax on hospitals and cigarette sales.
 Oregon put another tax on health insurance plans and hospitals.
 Other states like Kentucky and Arkansas have pursued charging premiums and implementing work requirements to make up for program shortfalls.

 Although these states’ plans to tax hospitals to pay for expansion may seem like an additional financial drain on emergency care providers, in reality, many “nonprofit” hospitals have jumped at the chance to take on this financial “burden” because hospitals may increase their profits thanks to the tax.

 State hospital associations in Kansas, Louisiana, and Tennessee have previously supported proposals for provider taxes to expand Medicaid.
 A 2016 report from Brian Blase with the Mercatus Center even noted that “…hospital and nursing home associations … worked with states on the [initial] design of provider taxes.”

 In recent years, politicians on both sides of the aisle have criticized these taxes because they have shown to be a shell game that boosts hospitals’ bottom line and allows states to draw down more Medicaid funding from the federal government.
 Ultimately, the only group of people who don’t benefit from these schemes is taxpayers.

-Depending on questionable funding arrangements and unstable sin taxes to fund a permanent entitlement program is a risky fiscal policy for states.
-Oklahoma should pay attention to other states’ costly experiments with Medicaid expansion and reject this bad deal.
+Depending on questionable funding arrangements for a permanent entitlement program is a risky fiscal policy for states.
+Oklahoma should pay attention to other states’ costly experiments with Medicaid expansion.